From Casetext: Smarter Legal Research

 08-23-2024

-THE PEOPLE, Plaintiff and Respondent, v.
-GREGORY ALLEN DAUTERMAN, Defendant and Appellant.
+The PEOPLE, Plaintiff and Respondent, v.
+Gregory Allen DAUTERMAN, Defendant and Appellant.

-Aurora Elizabeth Bewicke, under appointment by the Court of Appeal, for Defendant and Appellant.
+Aurora Elizabeth Bewicke, San Diego, under appointment by the Court of Appeal, for Defendant and Appellant.
 Rob Bonta, Attorney General, Lance E. Winters, Chief Assistant Attorney General, Michael P. Farrell, Assistant Attorney General, Kimberley A. Donohue and Jessica Trieu-Simerly, Deputy Attorneys General, for Plaintiff and Respondent.

 Rob Bonta, Attorney General, Lance E. Winters, Chief Assistant Attorney General, Michael P. Farrell, Assistant Attorney General, Kimberley A. Donohue and Jessica Trieu-Simerly, Deputy Attorneys General, for Plaintiff and Respondent.